clementgallois/challenge-frontend/README.md

 app url: https://hiboo-challenge.herokuapp.com/

-currently using react-create-app for simplicity not using redux cause it didn't seemed relevant for this challenge
+using react-create-app for simplicity

+#### Features
+* Ordering of the list
+* Map of the devices with hovering effect synchronized with the locations list

 ### Third party libraries
  * google-react-map (allow to used components as markers, easy to use)